rayhog/aviator-jekyll-template/_documentation/getting_started1.02.md

   #### Parameters<br>

   For the Technopedia-id endpoint, you provide the Technopedia ID.<br>
-  For the TQL endpoint, you provide MATCH statements with parameters that specify nodes, attributes, and relationships.
+  For the TQL endpoint, you provide MATCH statements with parameters that specify nodes, attributes, and relationships which are optional.

 left_code_blocks: